cypnk/Pages/README.md

 ## Requirements
 * Webserver capable of handling URL rewrites (Apache, Nginx etc...)
-* PHP Version 7.3+ (may work on 7.2 and older, but not tested on these)
+* PHP Version 7.3+, 8.0+ recommended (may work on 7.2 and older, but not tested on these)
 * fileinfo Extension installed or enabled in **php.ini**

 ## Installation